 Australia has a long history of asbestos production and use, although its heavy-use years are long gone.
 Its peak year was 1975, when the country used about 70,000 metric tons.
 But years of overuse impacted the long-term health of Australian citizens: There were 156 deaths related to mesothelioma in 1982, and the number increased to 666 by 2009.
 It is estimated that 18,000 Australians will have died from mesothelioma by 2020.

 Perhaps no place in the world shows the toxicity of asbestos better than the town of Wittenoom in Western Australia.
-Mining began there in 1939, and eventually the predominant asbestos was crocidolite, replacing the less-toxic chrysotile asbestos.
+Mining began there in 1939, and eventually, the predominant asbestos was crocidolite, replacing the less-toxic chrysotile asbestos.
 Multiple health reports indicate that exposure to crocidolite (blue) asbestos leads to an increase in the development of related diseases.

 Because of Wittenoom’s long history of mining and the exposure that occurred as a result of that history, Western Australia has the highest rate of mesothelioma and related diseases in the world.
 The mine was shut down in 1966 because of low profits and rising concerns over disease.
 A mesothelioma diagnosis almost always comes with a short life expectancy.

 In 2006, officials stopped providing electricity to Wittenoom, and they stopped mail delivery the following year.
 Plans to remediate the highest risk sites are underway.